Australian bass: Taxonomy

 Steindachner's line drawing of an Australian bass (large image), accompanying his 1866 scientific description and naming of the species.

-Australian bass (Percalates novemaculeata) are closely related and very similar in appearance to estuary perch (Percalates colonorum).
+Australian bass (Percalates novemaculeatus) are closely related and very similar in appearance to estuary perch (Percalates colonorum).
 The estuarine perch, however, tends to stay in the estuarine reaches and (occasionally) in the extreme lower freshwater reaches.
 Although hybridization between the two species is rare overall, it is relatively common in the far southern extremities of the range of the Australian bass.

 In the 1970s Australian bass and estuary perch were moved into the genus Macquaria – one of a number of Australian genera in the family Percichthyidae – along with two species of native perch from the Murray-Darling Basin, golden perch (Macquaria ambigua) and Macquarie perch (Macquaria australasica).
 Prior to that, Australian bass and estuary perch were in a separate genus, Percalates.
 (The generic name Percalates is a compound of the generic names Perca and Lates, and arose from an early, erroneous taxonomic belief that Australian bass were an old world perch related to barramundi (Lates calcarifer)).

-Results from research using genetic MtDNA analysis revealed that Australian bass and estuary perch are not closely related to golden perch and Macquarie perch, which resulted in researchers resurrecting the genus Percalates and referring to Australian bass and estuary perch as Percalates novemaculeata and Percalates colonorum respectively.
+Results from research using genetic MtDNA analysis revealed that Australian bass and estuary perch are not closely related to golden perch and Macquarie perch, which resulted in researchers resurrecting the genus Percalates and referring to Australian bass and estuary perch as Percalates novemaculeatus and Percalates colonorum respectively.
 Unexpectedly Percalates was found to be genetically closer to the genus Maccullochella (Murray cod and other cod species) than to the remnant genus Macquaria (golden perch and Macquarie perch).
 However, more recent studies have found Percalates to be the earliest-diverging genus within the order Centrarchiformes, being only distantly related to Macquaria and other percichthyids, and have been placed in their own putative family Percalatidae.

 Steindachner does not explicitly state the reasons behind the surprisingly ambiguous specific name novemaculeata that he created for Australian bass.
 There are several possibilities.
 It may be a Latin rendering of "new" (novem) and "spotted" (maculeata) and refer to the distinct black blotches juvenile bass are temporarily marked with when very small (i.e. <6–7 cm).
 It may be a Latin rendering of "in an unusual manner" (nove) and "spotted" (maculeata) and refer to the specimens he examined being "spotted":

 "The upper half of the body is steel gray with a greenish shimmer, the lower half golden yellow.
 In the middle of each scale on the upper half of the body is a brownish spot. … some little brownish spots sometimes appear at the base of the first dorsal fin … The rather big dark spot on the gill cover is blurry …"

 The most likely explanation however is a Latin rendering of "nine" (novem) and "spines/needles" (aculeata) and refer to the spiny dorsal fin, which is relatively high and sharp and which Steindachner indicates is usually (but not always) composed of nine dorsal spines: